valtido/sentry-docs/src/collections/_documentation/clients/react-native/manual-setup.md

 [RNSentry installWithRootView:rootView];
 ```

+&nbsp;
 ### Build Steps

-When you use Xcode you can hook directly into the build process to upload debug symbols.
-When linking one build phase script is changed and two more are added.
+When you use Xcode, you can hook directly into the build process to upload debug symbols.
+When linking one build, phase script is changed and two more are added.

+&nbsp;
 #### Bundle React Native code and images

 We modify the react-native build phase (“Bundle React Native code and images”) slightly from this: